 - Travelers from the US may use the automatic ePassport gates (although there are a few exceptions)

-- Because Wales, Scotland and N Ireland are part of the United Kingdom, entry conditions remain the same.
+- Because Wales, Scotland and N Ireland are part of the United Kingdom, entry conditions remain the same to any UK country.

 - As a tourist you can stay up to 6 months in the UK without a visa.